DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 ---

-Won’t tell you any details about your potential new followers and other surprises like improved vanilla quests as they should be discovered pretty easily while exploring.
+Won’t tell you any other details about your potential new followers and other surprises like improved vanilla quests as they should be discovered pretty easily while exploring.
 I hope you were intrigued about something from the modpack and this guide helped to learn about that a bit more.